thuzarwin/open-data-sprints/docs/project-pir-pilot.rst

 We'll know this project has been successfully completed when:

-•	Prompt access to information that is not confidential or otherwise protected
+- Prompt access to information that is not confidential or otherwise protected
-•	Provide accountability metrics of how many proactively released datasets were previously request under public information requests
+- Provide accountability metrics of how many proactively released datasets were previously request under public information requests
-	..* Ability to view submitted request by unique id, date received, request and due date ..* Ability to track a request
+-..Ability to view submitted request by unique id, date received, request and due date
+	..* Ability to track a request
 	..* Display Number of received request vs. reports published for total submitted to the city and by each department